Papiitooo/Bitch-core/README.md

  git clone https://github.com/Papiitoo/BitchCoin-core.git
 ```

-Building `geth` requires both a Go (version 1.14 or later) and a C compiler.
+Building `bitch` requires both a Go (version 1.14 or later) and a C compiler.
 You can install
 them using your favourite package manager.
 Once the dependencies are installed, run

 ```shell